voxpelli/node-connect-pg-simple/README.md

 ## Advanced options

 * **pool** - Recommended.
 Connection pool object (compatible with [pg.Pool](https://github.com/brianc/node-pg-pool)) for the underlying database module.
 The **conString** option is ignored if this option is specified.
-* **ttl** - the time to live for the session in the database – specified in seconds.
-Defaults to the cookie maxAge if the cookie has a maxAge defined and otherwise defaults to one day.
+* **pgPromise** - Existing instance of `pg-promise` to be used for DB communications.
+The **conString** option is ignored if this option is specified.
 * **conString** - If you don't specify a pool object, use this option or `conObject` to specify a PostgreSQL connection [string](https://github.com/brianc/node-postgres/wiki/Client#new-clientstring-url-client) and this module will create a new pool for you.
 If the connection string is in the `DATABASE_URL` environment variable (as you do by default on eg. Heroku) – then this module fallback to that if this option is not specified.
 * **conObject** - If you don't specify a pool object, use this option or `conString` to specify a PostgreSQL Pool connection [object](https://github.com/brianc/node-postgres#pooling-example) and this module will create a new pool for you.
+* **ttl** - the time to live for the session in the database – specified in seconds.
+Defaults to the cookie maxAge if the cookie has a maxAge defined and otherwise defaults to one day.
 * **schemaName** - if your session table is in another Postgres schema than the default (it normally isn't), then you can specify that here.
 * **tableName** - if your session table is named something else than `session`, then you can specify that here.
 * **pruneSessionInterval** - sets the delay in seconds at which expired sessions are pruned from the database.
 Default is `60` seconds.
 If set to `false` no automatic pruning will happen.
 Automatic pruning weill happen `pruneSessionInterval` seconds after the last pruning – manual or automatic.